richrd/suplemon/README.md

  * Copy & Paste, with multi line support
  * Find and Find next
  * Extensions (easy to write your own)
- * Comming later:
+ * Might be comming later:
-     * Selections (hopefully)
+     * Selections

 # Goals:
  1. [X] Create a command line text editor with built in multi cursor support.
 Damn it's amazing!
  2. [X] Usability should be as good and easy as nano.
- 3. [X] Multi cursor ~~and multi selection~~ should be comparable to sublimetext.
+ 3. [X] Multi cursor ~~and multi selection~~ should be comparable to Sublimetext.
  4. [X] Develop Suplemon with Suplemon!!!
-I already use Suplemon for all command line editing.
+I already use Suplemon for all command line editing, Git commits, and a lot of developement.

 # Keyboard shortcuts: